kickstand-ui/kickstand-ui/docs/getting-started/introduction.md

 ## Clarion

-[Clarion](https://projectclarion.com/) is a style framework for composing design systems and promotes standards-based development built with [SASS](https://sass-lang.com/) and provides a toolbox for design token and style reusability.
-It also provides the capability to customize the design system to your meet your brand guidelines.
+[Clarion](https://projectclarion.com/) is a style framework for composing design systems and promotes standards-based development.
+Leveraging the power of [SASS](https://sass-lang.com/), it provides a toolbox for design token and style reusability.
+It also provides the capability to customize the design system to your meet your brand guidelines by updating a few values.

 Some of the features Clarion provides are: